State Law Guide · Updated January 2026

 See how Montana's laws compare to other states:

-Average Montana recovery: $950 · Based on Montana Unfair Trade Practices and Consumer Protection Act
+Optional letter only if you act · Montana Unfair Trade Practices and Consumer Protection Act